 Experimental results

-The experiment is conducted under the VCM CTC specified in JVET-AH2031 [6], where the VTM version is 23.3.
-The overall BD rate performance for detection is shown in Table 1.
+The experiment is conducted under the VCM CTC specified in JVET-AH2031 [6], where the VTM version is 23.3 for test and 23.0 for anchor.
+The overall BD rate performance for detection and tracking is shown in Table 1.
 Overall, better coding gain can be achieved from combined pre- and post-processing and ROI-based adaptive QP, noted as JOINT, compared with individually enabling pre- and post-processing or ROI-based adaptive QP.

 Table 1 Overview of the averaged BD-rate performance in terms of mono-mAP